An12854/easy-linux-script/README.md

 >
 > Upgrades packages
 >
-> Installs Google Chrome, Discord, Steam, VLC, Flameshot, neofetch, htop, wine and lutris when possible
+> Installs Google Chrome, Discord, Steam, VLC, Flameshot, neofetch, htop, wine and Lutris when possible

 # How to run